FriendsOfSymfony/FOSRestBundle/README.md

 It also has support for RESTful decoding of HTTP request body and Accept headers as well as a custom Exception controller that assists in using appropriate HTTP status codes.

-Eventually the bundle will also provide normalizers for form and validator instances as well as provide a solution to generation end user documentation describing the REST API.

 Installation
 ============